A+ A A-

 Special Education

-Walla Walla Public Schools provides special education services to students who range in age from birth through 21 and have a documented disability.
+Walla Walla Public Schools provides special education services to students who range in age from 3 through 21 and have a documented disability.

-Special education provides support to students so they can be successful in an educational setting.
-Our services include special instruction, physical and occupational therapy, speech and language services, transportation, counseling, school health services, behavioral support, rehabilitation and recreation services, and parent training.
+Special education provides instruction and support to students so they can be successful in an educational setting.
+Our services include special instruction, physical and occupational therapy, speech and language services, transportation, school health services, behavioral support and instruction and parent engagement.

-Our Individualized Educational Program team determines what services and supports are needed to provide an appropriate educational program for each of our approximately 782 students who are currently receiving special education support.
+Individualized Educational Program teams determine what services and supports are needed to provide an appropriate educational program for each of our approximately 856 students who are currently receiving special education support.

 Learn more about our Special Education services >